tylerharter/cs301-projects/fall18/p7/README.md

 ]
 ```

-Then all the 18's should be sorted alphabetically, and so should the 17's, to get the following
+Then all the names for the 18's should be sorted alphabetically, and so should the 17's, to get the following

 ```
 [